It is not always easy to reach out for help. To make the process easier, the PCC has a variety of services to assist students.

 PCC staff provide information, education and recommendations to students, campus staff, and family members regarding psychological concerns relative to the healthy development of college students.

 PCC staff provide one-on-one, informal, brief consultation and support for students at drop-in sessions.
 These sessions may take place at the Student Union Building or elsewhere on campus.
+Spring 2023 "Let's Talk"sessions will be held in SUB room 416 from 1-3pm every wednesday for students to connect to a PCC counselor for one-on-one assistance and support.

 Based on PCC resources and a student's individual goals and needs, students may be referred to community providers for continuing care and treatment.
 PCC staff will assist students with referrals.